 - a.
 Presidents/administrators will coordinate the development and maintenance of the Emergency Operations Plan for their campuses.
-The plan will be reviewed annually and updated as needed. - b.
-Basic distribution of the Emergency Operations Plan is one copy (except as noted) to: - i. \\\\\Nashua Community College - ii. \\\\\Each campus President - iii. \\\\\Each campus Security Coordinator - iv. \\\\\Nashua Emergency Management Agency - v.
-Hillsborough Emergency Management Agency - vi.
-Each building covered by the plan - vii.
-Nashua Community College Administrative office - viii. - 1.
-All involved emergency response organizations - 2.
+The plan will be reviewed annually and updated as needed. - Basic distribution of the Emergency Operations Plan is one copy (except as noted) to:

+i.
+Nashua Community College

+ii.
+Each campus President

+iii.
+Each campus Security Coordinator

+iv.
+Nashua Emergency Management Agency

+٧. Bureau of Homeland Security and Emergency Management

+vi.
+Each building covered by the plan

+vii.
+Nashua Community College Administrative office

+viii.

+- 1. All involved emergency response organizations - 2.
 Nashual Police Department - c.
 Additional copies of this plan can be obtained by writing to the Security Office, Nashua Community College 505 Amherst Street Nashua, NH 03063.